Danny Kirwan: Sacking from the band

 Fleetwood said in 1976, "It was a torment for him, really, to be up there [on stage], and it reduced him to someone who you just looked at and thought 'My God'.
 It was more a thing of, although he was asked to leave, the way I was looking at it was, I hoped it was almost putting him out of his agony," adding later, "I don't think he's ever forgiven me."

 Welch said that until then the band had remained loyal to Kirwan, even when he became impossible to work with.
 "I would say, 'the guy doesn't show up to rehearsals, he's embarrassing, he's paranoid, we've spent five hours dealing with him', but Mick, John, and Christine remained loyal to him because he was Peter's protégé."

-Kirwan said in an interview in 1993, "I couldn't handle it all mentally.
-I had to get out."

 His reaction after being sacked was initially one of surprise, and it seemed he had little idea of how alienated from the other band members he had become.
 Shortly afterwards, he met his replacement, Bob Weston, in a musicians' bar in London.
 Weston described the meeting: "He was aware that I was taking over and rather sarcastically wished me the best of luck – then paused and added, 'You're gonna need it.'
 I read between the lines that he was pretty angry with the band."